Compassion

-Compassion is a social feeling that motivates people to go out of their way to relieve the physical, mental, or emotional pains of others and themselves.
-Compassion is sensitivity to the emotional aspects of the suffering of others.
-When based on notions such as fairness, justice, and interdependence, it may be considered partially rational in nature.
+Compassion is a social emotion that motivates people to go out of their way to relieve the physical, mental, or emotional pains of others and themselves.
+Compassion is recognizing, relating, and responding affirmatively to emotional aspects of the suffering of others.

 Compassion involves "feeling for another" and is a precursor to empathy, the "feeling as another" capacity (as opposed to sympathy, the "feeling towards another").
 In common parlance, active compassion is the desire to alleviate another's suffering.
+When based on notions such as fairness, justice, and interdependence, it may be considered partially rational in nature.

 Compassion involves allowing oneself to be moved by suffering to help alleviate and prevent it.
 An act of compassion is one that is intended to be helpful.
 Other virtues that harmonize with compassion include patience, wisdom, kindness, perseverance, warmth, and resolve.
 It is often, though not inevitably, the key component in altruism.
 The difference between sympathy and compassion is that the former responds to others' suffering with sorrow and concern whereas the latter responds with warmth and care.
 An article in Clinical Psychology Review suggests that "compassion consists of three facets: noticing, feeling, and responding".

-In Buddhism, compassion is the heartfelt wish to relieve the suffering of all beings, paired with the courage to act.
-Compassionate actions plant seeds of joy in others—and in ourselves—making them a true source of lasting happiness.
+This article reviews compassion's etymology and theories of compassion and then reviews its core connections to psychology, neuroscience, medicine, and various religious and philosophical traditions.